schoko11/KEKO-Kemper-Control/README.md

 - [ ] Volumes of Output Section not rendered correctly
 - [ ] Think about a setting to choose from different layouts -> fewer objects and less midi and network traffic
 - [ ] Nicer GUI
+- [ ] Use SVG symbols on AMP, CAB
+- [ ] Color the FX like the colors on the Kemper
 - [ ] Some SYSTEM controls are not implemented (Monitor out / Main out / input source / pure cabinet ...)
 - [ ] How to handle not renderable non-linear values listed above ?